heyjaywilson/swift-examples/Posts/StoredProperties.md

 ## Example of Changing Stored Properties in a Struct

-Notice that `myName` was declared as a variable and the properties of `Name` are variables as well.
+Notice that `myName` was declared as a variable, and the properties of `Name` are variables as well.
 Since everything is a variable, the properties of `myName` can still be changed.

 ```swift
 myName.firstName = "Meg"